Crafting a Storm Surge and Hurricane Risk Rating for Coastal Properties

 Overview of Data Used

-• The primary dataset is the Australian Movers Statistics currently available from The Proptech Cloud with a limited free trial.
+• The primary dataset is Australia Post’s Movers Statistics currently available from The Proptech Cloud with a limited free trial.
 Updated monthly, it contains de-identified and aggregated data on moves across Australia based on mail redirection requests for the previous 5 years.
 For this exercise, we used the data from February 2019 to January 2024.
 Each entry in the data includes the postcode the household relocated from, the postcode the household relocated to, the month of relocation and the number of the people that relocated.

 • The secondary dataset used is the Geography Boundaries & Insights – Australia, specifically Australian Bureau of Statistics (ABS) 2021 Postcode Boundary Data (ABS_POA_2021_AUST_GDA2020) to conduct geospatial visualisations.
 This dataset is free from The Proptech Cloud.